ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 >
 > public key  - used for `verifing` ( decryption )

-Asymmetric keys should provides better security but still it have some weakness if you are not careful with configurations as well as storage and transmission of your keys.
+Asymmetric keys should provide better security but still, they have some weaknesses if you are not careful with configurations as well as storage and transmission of your keys.
 Any tampering with the public key could have security implications.

 #### Example